Dharmendra-06/AmbedkarGPT-Intern-Task/README.md

 - Vector store persists between runs for efficiency
 - System only answers based on the provided speech text

 ## Acknowledgments

 - Dr. B.R.
 Ambedkar for the profound insights
 - LangChain, ChromaDB, HuggingFace, and Ollama communities
-- Kalpit Pvt Ltd for this learning opportunity

 ## 📧 Contact

-For questions or issues, contact: kalpiksingh2005@gmail.com
+For questions or issues, contact: dharmendrra06@gmail.com

 ---